A Survey on Causal Discovery: Theory and Practice: Evaluation and Tuning

-Strategies to perform parameter/s turning are rarely found in surveys, even tough casual discovery algorithms may have multiple parameters that regulate the search procedure.
+Strategies to perform parameters tuning are rarely found in surveys, even tough casual discovery algorithms may have multiple parameters that regulate the search procedure.
 Here, we report three general and flexible practices described in the specialized literature that can be applied to any technique described so far.

-\paragraph{Minimizing Model Complexity (BIC \& AIC)} A first approach for parameter/s tuning is related to model complexity.
-The goal is to find the parameter/s configuration that minimizes the complexity of the associated causal graph.
-As a measure of complexity one can rely on the Bayesian Information Criterion (BIC) \cite{schwarz1978estimating} or the Akaike Information Criterion (AIC) \cite{akaike1974criterion}.
+\paragraph{Minimizing Model Complexity (BIC \& AIC)} A first approach for parameters tuning is related to model complexity.
+The goal is to find the parameters configuration that minimizes the complexity of the associated causal graph.
+As a measure of complexity one can rely on the Akaike Information Criterion (AIC) (Equation \ref{eq:aic}) or the Bayesian Information Criterion (BIC) (Equation \ref{eq:bic}).
 This tuning strategy is particularly effective when coupled with score-based approaches that are able to exploit the same function, allowing to reuse the intermediate scores for a faster evaluation.
 The most general form of model complexity minimization is implemented as a grid search over all parameters configurations for the ranges.

 \paragraph{Stability Approach to Regularization Selection (StARS)} The StARS \cite{liu2010stability} approach is based on selecting the parameters configuration that minimizes the graph \emph{instability} when small perturbations are applied to the data.
 The instability of an edge is the probability of presence of said edge when the causal graph is learned from a subsample of the data (without replacement).
 Hence, the graph instability of a given parameters' configuration $h$ is the average of the edge instabilities computed w.r.t. $h$.
 In order to avoid configurations that lead to trivial graphs, e.g. the empty graph or the complete graph, the authors introduce a $\beta$ parameter that acts as a threshold for the acceptable level of instability.
 In the end, this method measures the sensitivity of a specific parameters' configuration $h$ as a function of the underlying data distribution.